 Settled in pure awareness; the progressive expansion of the self

-The Seven Spiritual Laws of Yoga program offered at the Chopra Center is a consciousness-based practice rooted in the wisdom teachings of raja yoga and the eight limbs of the Yoga Sutras.
-My colleague and friend Dr. David Simon and I developed the Seven Spiritual Laws of Yoga as a practice for integrating and balancing all the layers of our life so that our body, mind, heart, intellect and spirit flow in harmony.
+The Seven Spiritual Laws of Yoga is a consciousness-based practice rooted in the wisdom teachings of raja yoga and the eight limbs of the Yoga Sutras.
+My late colleague and friend Dr. David Simon and I developed the Seven Spiritual Laws of Yoga as a practice for integrating and balancing all the layers of our life so that our body, mind, heart, intellect and spirit flow in harmony.

 The Seven Spiritual Laws of Yoga is also based on the principles presented in my book The Seven Spiritual Laws of Success.
 These principles can be briefly summarized as follows: